BrawlVision

 Mythic

-Who is MR-P
+Who is Mr. P

-MR-P belongs to the Mythics, the rarity where nearly every kit is built around a high skill ceiling.
+Mr. P belongs to the Mythics, the rarity where nearly every kit is built around a high skill ceiling.
 They aren't first-pick brawlers for new accounts because they usually demand map reading, cooldown management and matchup knowledge, but in PRO hands they make the difference between winning and losing a match.
 Their upgrade investment becomes a priority once you understand the meta.

 Win Rate